male and female student observing machine

 How you'll study

-On this Risk and Security degree, you’ll work with our Learning at Work team and your employer to arrange a programme of study that reflects your existing experience, your personal and professional goals, and your current employment situation.
-This makes up your Learning Contract.
+On this course, you’ll work with our Learning at Work team and your employer to under a programme of study that reflects your existing experience, your personal and professional goals, and your current employment situation.

 Your study will include up to four elements: